MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/ViewPadding-class.md

 ---
 title: ViewPadding Class | Microsoft Docs
-description: Describes the ViewPadding class for Android and provides the class's Bottom, Left, Right, and Top properties. ms.author: pablocan
+description: Describes the ViewPadding class for Android and provides examples of the class's Bottom, Left, Right, and Top properties. ms.author: pablocan
 ---